-James Adison Peralta-Reavis and his newly minted Baroness returned to the territory in August of 1887.
+James Addison Peralta-Reavis and his newly-minted baroness returned to the territory in August of 1887.
 This time, armed with even more proof, he was determined to play for high stakes.
 His new claim, as expected, was universally ill-received.
-Abandoning the sale of quitclaims, Reavis instead formed several corporations under the name “Casa Grande Improvement Company” and began laying the groundwork for developing the Salt River Valley.
+Abandoning the sale of quitclaims, Reavis instead formed several corporations under the name Casa Grande Improvement Company and began laying the groundwork for developing the Salt River Valley.

 Fate would come calling in 1888 with the return of Royal Johnson, newly restored to the office of Surveyor General under the administration of President Benjamin Harrison.
 The Reavis affair had caused Royal Johnson great grief and misfortune, a service he never forgot.
-In fact, during his absence from the position, he never stopped the researching of Reavis’ claim and had made it a personal vendetta to expose the fraud.
+In fact, during his absence from the position, he never stopped researching Reavis’ claim and had made it a personal vendetta to expose the fraud.
 So, when he got the call from the Commissioner of the Land Office to investigate the new claim, he eagerly complied.

-On October 12, 1889 Johnson submitted his report, “Adverse report of the Surveyor General of Arizona, Royal A Johnson, upon the alleged Peralta Grant: a complete expose of its fraudulent character.”
-As if the title didn’t say it all, the report went on to site innumerable flaws, inconsistencies, and contradictions, among the obvious altered and or forged documents.
-Among the noted errors was the prolific use of steel tipped pens on documents allegedly drafted at a time when only quill would be available.
+On October 12, 1889, Johnson submitted his report, Adverse report of the Surveyor General of Arizona, Royal A Johnson, upon the alleged Peralta Grant: a complete exposé of its fraudulent character.
+As if the title didn’t say it all, the report went on to cite innumerable flaws, inconsistencies, and contradictions among the obviously altered and forged documents.
+Among the noted errors was the prolific use of steel tipped pens on documents allegedly drafted at a time when only quills would have been available.
 Also, there were numerous spelling and grammar errors that would never be present on official documents of the Spanish Court.
 Many of the documents showed clear evidence of being tampered with, names and dates changed, or otherwise repurposed to suit Reavis’ needs.

 Despite such a damning report, this was not the end.
 Reavis had a strong ally in Secretary of the Interior John W. Noble, who delayed his response until February of the following year.
 Ultimately, the results of Johnson’s report were conclusively damning and Noble could not deny the findings.
 The claim was officially dead.